DJ618/armvision/README.md

 it requires updating a newly created "train.png" file, and an updated train.tsv file.<br/>
-Included are train_full files that have data for an entire 52 card deck, 56 if one were to include jokers and front card.
+Included are train_full files that have data for an entire 52 card deck, 56 if one were to include jokers and front card.<br/>
 <br/>
 <br/>
 -------------------------------------------------------------------------------